Ore plus Tur\'{a}n: Introduction

 \section{Introduction}

-One of the foundational results in extremal graph theory is Tur\'{a}n's theorem, which gives the maximum number of edges in $n$-vertex, $K_{r+1}$-free graphs. \begin{thm}[Tur\'an \cite{turan}] For every $n \ge 1$ and $r \ge 1$, if $G$ is an $n$-vertex, $K_{r+1}$-free graph, then $e(G) \le e(\T)$, where $\T$ is the $n$-vertex complete $r$-partite graph with parts as balanced as possible, and equality holds if and only if $G \cong \T$. \end{thm} The problem of determining the extremal number $\ex(n,F)$, the maximum number of edges in an $n$-vertex, $F$-free graph, has been studied extensively.
-More recently, the generalized Tur\'{a}n problem of determining $\ex(n,H,F)$, the maximum number of (not necessarily induced) copies of $H$ in $n$-vertex, $F$-free graphs has also flourished.
-Separately, extensive research has been done on minimum degree, $\sigma_2$ (also called Ore-type), and edge density conditions sufficient to guarantee the existence of Hamiltonian cycles and related properties; see \cite{Araujo}, for example, for a brief history.
+One of the foundational results in extremal graph theory is Tur\'{a}n's theorem, which gives the maximum number of edges in $n$-vertex, $K_{r+1}$-free graphs.
+We write $e(G)$ for the number of edges in $G$. \begin{thm}[Tur\'an \cite{turan}] For every $n \ge 1$ and $r \ge 1$, if $G$ is an $n$-vertex, $K_{r+1}$-free graph, then $e(G) \le e(\T)$, where $\T$ is the $n$-vertex complete $r$-partite graph with parts as balanced as possible, and equality holds if and only if $G \cong \T$. \end{thm} The problem of determining the extremal number $\ex(n,F)$, the maximum number of edges in an $n$-vertex, $F$-free graph (where $F$ is a graph not depending on $n$), has been studied extensively \cite{Simonovits1997}.

-A graph is \emph{traceable} if it contains a Hamiltonian path, \emph{Hamiltonian} if it contains a Hamiltonian cycle, and \emph{Hamiltonian-connected} if every pair of vertices is connected by a Hamiltonian path.
-An $n$-vertex graph is \emph{$k$-path Hamiltonian} for $k$ in $0 \le k \le n-2$ if every path of length at most $k$ is contained in a Hamiltonian cycle.
-An $n$-vertex graph is \emph{$k$-Hamiltonian} for $k$ in $0 \le k \le n-3$ if the removal of any $\ell$ vertices from the graph, for any $\ell$ in $0 \le \ell \le k$, results in a Hamiltonian graph.
-We write $e(G)$ for the number of edges in $G$.

-\begin{thm}[Ore \cite{OreEdgeCond,OreHConnected}] Let $G$ be a graph on $n$ vertices. \begin{enumerate} \item If $G$ is not traceable, then $e(G) \le e(K_{n-1})$.
-Equality holds if and only if $G$ is a $K_{n-1}$ plus an isolated vertex, with one exceptional graph, $K_{3,1}$, when $n=4$. \item If $G$ is not Hamiltonian, then $e(G) \le e(K_{n-1}) +1$.
-Equality holds if and only if $G$ is a $K_{n-1}$ plus a pendent edge, with one exceptional graph, $K_{3,1,1}$, when $n=5$. \item For $n\ge 4$, if $G$ is not Hamiltonian-connected, then $e(G) \le e(K_{n-1}) +2$.
-Equality holds if $G$ is a $K_{n-1}$ plus a vertex of degree $2$. \end{enumerate} \end{thm}
+Separately, extensive research has been done on minimum degree, $\sigma_2$ (also called Ore-type), and edge density conditions sufficient to guarantee the existence of Hamiltonian cycles and related properties.
+See for example \cite{Araujo} for a brief history.
+As opposed to the usual phrasing of Ore's theorem, we choose to think of these edge density conditions from an extremal perspective and phrase the theorems in the form of a maximum number of edges.